ArtifexSoftware/MuPDF.NET/docs/classes/document-writer-class.rst

 |pdf_only_class|

-* New in v1.21.0

-This class represents a utility which can output various :ref:`document types supported by PyMuPDF<Supported_File_Types>`.
+This class represents a utility which can output various document types supported by MuPDF.

-In |PyMuPDF| only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.
+In MuPDF.NET only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.

 Using DocumentWriter_ also for other document types might happen in the future.